Scattering and induced false vacuum decay in the two-dimensional quantum Ising model: From elastic to inelastic scattering

 To identify the four-spin square, we measure:

 The integer prefactors of $\Cth$ and $\Ctk$ account for the degeneracy of these excitations; the signal of $\Cth$ matches with the one of vertically oriented three-spin excitations, and the same for the four differently oriented three-spin kinks.
-The $(\id - n)$ terms are necessary to disentangle the signals from larger particles.
-Without them, $\Ctk$ would also partially capture the four-spin particles described by $\Cf$.
+The $(\id - n)$ factor is necessary to disentangle the signals from larger particles.
+Without it, $\Ctk$ would also partially capture the four-spin particles described by $\Cf$.

 At finite $g$ these correlators do not measure the quasiparticles exactly, but only their approximations.
 One way to amend this would be to adiabatically turn off the transverse field after the scattering~\cite{Bennewitz2025}, to reinstate the product-state nature of the excitations.
 In contrast with 1D cases, this approach does not seem feasible in our case.
 The timescale for an accurate reverse quench is much larger than the decay time of heavier products, and more importantly, the time needed for the products to reach the edge of the system.
 Hence, we disentangle the scattering signal from the background by subtracting the value of the correlators at the end of the preparation procedure, at $tJ=10$.
+The raw data without the subtraction is shown in Sec.~\ref{sec:correlations_error}.

 The time evolution of the correlators is shown in Fig.~\ref{fig:scattering}(c).
 After an initial ramp up coming from the preparation, the peak signals the creation of intermediate states.
 The $\Cth$ and $\Ctk$ increase simultaneously, while the growth of $\Cf$ comes slightly later, and at the expense of $\Ctk$.
 This shows that the four-spin particles are not directly created in the initial impact (which would require a coherent process in the fourth order of $g$) but through a resonant transition from the three-spin kink excitations~\cite{Balducci2022}.